 Rosh Hashanah (Feast of Trumpets) occurs every year on Tishri 1, the first day of the first month of the Hebrew civil year.
 Hebrew (Biblical) calendar rules determine when Tishri 1 is declared.
 Once it is declared then the remaining six feast (holy) periods fall into place.
-Rosh Hashanah, in 2021, begins at sunset September 6 and ends sunset the following day.
-For other dates, please see our article on dates for God's annual Feast Days.
+Dates for Rosh Hashanah can be viewed in our article on dates for God's annual Feast Days.

 Old Testament meaning